pscally1005/pscally1005.github.io/_posts/recipes/bread/2026-06-15-psyllium-wrap.markdown

 - In a <a href='https://amzn.to/4adxMft'>small bowl</a>, whisk together <a href='https://amzn.to/3FAdvEl'>psyllium husk</a>, salt, and baking powder.
 Optionally add some garlic powder and onion powder (1/2 tsp, 1.5 g, each)

 - Pour in the water and whisk together.
-Wait 60-90 seconds for the <a href='https://amzn.to/3FAdvEl'>psyllium husk</a> to begin to gel and have a texture similar to applesauce
+Wait 60-90 seconds for the <a href='https://amzn.to/3FAdvEl'>psyllium husk</a> to begin to gel and have a texture similar to <a href='/misc/fruit#apple'>applesauce</a>

 - Pour your batter into the pan, and tilt the pan to spread the batter into a 10" circle
 - <img src='/assets/Food/Bread/Psyllium wrap/raw.jpg' alt='' class='instruction-image'>